What is a POS system?

 A POS system can help in other ways, too.
 Information, such as order history, can be fed into a CRM (customer relationship management) system.
 You can use this to provide a more personalized service, especially for marketing emails or future communications.

 This data has another use, too.
 You can see which products are the most popular, which can help with inventory planning.
-A POS system and an inventory management system go hand-in-hand.
+A POS system and an automated inventory management system go hand-in-hand.
 Employees can even reorder items straight from the shop floor via a computer or tablet.

 A POS system remembers data from thousands of customer inquiries, whether it’s from in-store or online shopping.
 In future, if customers encounter any problems, issues can be resolved much faster thanks to the data gathered from previous customers.